ginjo/vue-helpers/README.md

 # Vue::Helpers

-Vue-helpers is a Ruby gem that provides *view helper* methods for integrating the Vuejs Javascript library with your Ruby applications, without the need for any backend Javascript processing.

-A common way to bridge the front-end Vuejs and the back-end Ruby is to use a complicated set of server-side Javascript tools.
-If you're developing an extensive Javascript application that relies on both front-and-back-end Javascript, that might be the best way to go.
-But if you're developing a Ruby application and want to keep your Javascript strictly on the front-end, vue-helpers might be what you're looking for.
+Vue-helpers is a Ruby gem that provides *view helper* methods for adding Vuejs functionality to your Ruby applications, without requiring backend Javascript processing.
+If you're developing a Ruby web application and want to keep your Javascript strictly on the front-end, vue-helpers can assist with the following tasks.

-Some highlights of the gem are:

-* Parses single-file-component.vue files.
+* Parse single-file-component.vue files.
-* Handles the boilerplate code when writing Vuejs component and root definitions.
+* Automate vue component and root boilerplate code.
-* Packages and sends all vue-related code to client.
+* Package and send vue-related code to client.
-* Allows composing Vuejs components with your favorite Ruby templating system.
+* Compose vue components with your favorite ruby templating system.
-* Allows multiple Vue root apps.
+* Use multiple vue root apps.
-* Allows customization/replacement of all boilerplate code.
+* Manage global-vs-local component registration.
+* Customize the boilerplate code with your own templates.
-* Allows passing variables and data to the Vue root and component objects.
+* Pass variables and data to vue root and component js objects.
-* No backend Javascript engine required.
-The only absolute dependency is Tilt.
+* Inline the rendered html/js or serve it as an external script resource.

+Vue-helpers officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
+Other frameworks and templating systems are likely compatible out-of-the-box.
+In most cases, support for additional libraries is easily integrated.

+## Requirements

+* Ruby 2.3 or later.
+Earlier versions of Ruby may work but are not tested.

+* Vuejs 2.0 or greater.
+Earlier versions of Vuejs may work but are not tested.

 ## Installation